pluja/awesome-privacy/README.md

 <img width="16" src="misc/check.png"> </img>  **Instead use**
 #### Video and Audio
 - [Jellyfin](https://jellyfin.org/) - Jellyfin is the volunteer-built media solution that puts you in control of your media.
 Stream to any device from your own server, with no strings attached.
+- [Dim](https://github.com/Dusk-Labs/dim) - Dim is a self-hosted media manager.
+With minimal setup, Dim will organize and beautify your media collections, letting you access and play them anytime from anywhere.
 - [Stremio](https://www.stremio.com/) - Stremio is a modern media center that's a one-stop solution for your video entertainment.

 #### Audio